Types of Childcare

 Clubs that care for children over the age of 8 years or who operate for less than 2 hours a day do not have to be registered but may if they wish, apply to go on the voluntary childcare register.

-Holiday playschemes offer activities for children between the ages of 4 years upwards during school holidays.
+Holiday schemes offer activities for children between the ages of 4 years upwards during school holidays.

 They can take place on school sites, in day nurseries or other venues such as sports and community centres.

-If the focus of the setting is around care rather than activity based then the setting is required to register with Ofsted, however schemes that are activity based only can if they wish register on the voluntary register to enable parents who are eligible to claim the childcare element of the working tax credit.
+If the focus of the setting is around care rather than activity based then the setting is required to register with Ofsted, however schemes that are activity based only can if they wish register on the voluntary register to enable parents who are eligible to claim support with childcare costs.

 More information on the regulation of childcare providers can be found at